anjeprol/lmx-env/README.md

 docker exec -it repos-maven /bin/bash
 ```

-### once you are inside the container, execute the next command line
+### once you are inside the container execute the next command line
 ```shell
 ./docker-entrypoint.sh
 ```